Napa Register (10/10/16) NVC's Mechanical Grape Harvest

 The Napa Valley College Teaching winery was the first bonded winery in the California Community College System, and we released our inaugural 2008 vintage in the spring of 2009.
-At the left of the page you will find links to articles on the early years of the winery, and the very first wine release announcement.
-For current college wine releases, see the Winery page.
 Through the support of the college, and the local business community, VWT has built a state-of-the-art program where students can explore all aspects of the industry.

 Viticulture and winery technology students and graduates can be found working in well-paid and interesting positions throughout the wine industry.
 Prospects for employment are excellent.

 Information about Napa Valley College’s courses for transfer to four-year institutions may be obtained from the Counseling Department.

 The Viticulture and Winery Technology Program options are designed to prepare students for careers in the North Coast wine industry.
 The one-year certificate and two-year Associate of Science (A.S.) degree options provide students with the knowledge and skills essential for success.

 Students who complete the A.S. degree in Viticulture and Winery Technology specialize in Viticulture, Winemaking, or Wine Marketing and Sales.
 The A.S. degree includes general education courses, basic science courses, and core courses in the degree option.
 The typical student will be able to earn an A.S. degree in two to three years.
 Minimum C grade in all courses required for the major.

 Viticulture: for students interested in agriculture—the growing of grapes.

 Winemaking: for students who want to work in the winery—cellar, laboratory and winemaking jobs.